Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Keep a log of property condition and upcoming needs.
+Keep detailed logs of property conditions and future needs.

 Reactive Managers

-Ever been surprised by a major repair bill?
-That’s a red flag.*
+Ever been blindsided by a hefty repair bill?
+That’s a huge red flag.

 Tenant Selection: Careful or Careless?